mdshiozaki/displayreleasenotes/README.md

 # displayreleasenotes
 App to display release notes on an android device.
+Created while at North to review app release notes during QA testing of release builds.

 Instructions:
 Copy and paste the release notes into the text box and press "display notes" to view them.